DITEP/SF_Project/Readme.md

+<h1 align="center"> Phase 1 Screening Prediction API </h1>

+# What is it ?
+We have develloped a Hierarchical Attention Model (HAN) to predict the inclusion of patient in phase one clinical trials in oncology.
+That is, to predict whether the patient will pass screening and DLT (Dose Limiting Toxicity) period.
+An article is under submission, the code is open-source in this repo.

+This user-friendly web interface can help doctors use this model to perform predictions.

 # Install process
 ## Simple Way
 Simply git clone this repository and enter following command at the root of the project. (docker and docker-compose need to be intalled and user must be part of the docker group)

 	$ docker-compose up -d.
+.env file might need some changes to the ports/adresses used.
+Specifically, if you want to test it locally, set

+	BACKEND_HOST_ADRESS=127.0.0.1
+	REACT_APP_BACKEND_ADRESS=localhost.

 ## Minimum requirements
 If you do not wish to clone all the repository, or want the minimum amount of files after installation, here are the minimal requirements on the system